ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** Today, I worked more on a project for the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+### Day 83-85: 23-25 November 2018

+**Today's Progress**: Completed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** I took a 5 day break due to packing, finishing up work, cleaning, 2 days of travel, and Thanksgiving.
+During these days, I completed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.